Chapter 1 The afternoon sun shown brightly as twelve year old Tom Packard descended the front steps of the public library in Roundup, Montana.

 He took out the garbage and burned some old newspapers in the trash burner out back near the back yard gate.

+When Tom came into the house, he entered through the door to the kitchen.
 He noticed the unwashed dishes in the sink and was curious about this because Aunt Elizabeth never allowed unwashed dishes to gather in the sink.

 He washed the dishes and put a pot of water on for tea.
 He thought that she might like some tea when she awoke.